 - Can I drive my car on the Rego expiry date NSW?

-Ans: No, driving vehicle on the expiry date or after expiry is not permitted and is a severe offence.
-Moreover, after midnight of the expiry date, the registration of the vehicle gets cancelled, and you have to re-register the car.
+No, driving vehicle on the expiry date or after expiry is not permitted and is a severe offence.
+Moreover, after midnight of the expiry date, the registration of the vehicle gets canceled, and you have to re-register the car.

 - What is registration number NSW?